Welcome! This is an introductory page to the Content Capsule containing 10 articles and photos to engage new donors. Scroll down to check them out!

 Clue #1: Your Inbox Isn’t Big Enough Anymore

 Are you getting more and more letters and emails asking your company to support worthy causes?
 Do invitations to charity events land in your inbox almost every day?
 Do some of these requests come from important clients and customers?
 Do some even come from employees in your own company?
 How do you know which causes are worth supporting?
 You are not alone!
 The number of nonprofit organizations is increasing steadily, at the rate of nearly 30,000 new organizations each year.
-The total number of nonprofit organizations in America now totals over 1.6 million!
+The total number of nonprofit organizations in America now totals well over a million!
 No wonder your inbox is filling up.
 Your inbox isn’t likely to be empty anytime soon.
 An overflowing inbox could be the first clue that your company needs a little help.
 And there is a solution!
 Consider organizing your company's charitable giving through a corporate donor-advised fund at your community foundation.
 It will help you keep track of your donations.
 Plus, you'll be able to better respond to inquiries from charities by explaining that your charitable giving is handled through a corporate fund, making it easier to streamline your ability to process requests.

 Clue #2: Where Did This Foundation Come From?